 Participatory live coding can work online, but the challenge of following and typing for a learner with one small screen is extremely problematic.
 The task of juggling windows adds to cognitive load.
 If a learner hides the screen share window to enlarge a work window, they may begin to fall behind.

-Attending to hands in the chat while instructing can be a challenge.
-Helpers may need a plan to intervene to get the Instructor’s attention or respond themselves.
+Attending to hands in the chat while instructing online can be a challenge.
+Helpers may plan to intervene to get the Instructor’s attention or respond themselves.
+Interruption can feel disruptive without a prior arrangement, so be sure to discuss this ahead of time!
 Alternatively, learners may be instructed to type questions into the chat rather than raise hands; helpers can then respond directly or flag the Instructor as need be.
 Having a Helper step in to handle questions can give the Instructor a moment to review notes or catch up on back-channel messages.

 The best means of requesting technical assistance will depend on your choice for delivering that help.
-For example, if you plan to rely on breakout rooms, a simple request in the chat may suffice; if you plan to resolve problems through chat, this will demand a separate platform, e.g. Slack, and help requests may also begin there.
-Wherever you direct these requests, be sure to have a plan in place for continuous monitoring.
+For example, if you plan to rely on breakout rooms, a simple request in the chat may suffice; if you plan to resolve problems through chat, this may demand a separate platform, e.g. Slack, and help requests may also begin there.

 In addition to requesting help, learners often use sticky notes at in-person workshops to indicate their status on completing a task.
 This mechanism can be mimicked in a few ways.